imandra-ai/imandra-docs/notebooks-src/Introduction.md

 ### Model-Based Software Development ("MBSD")

-The concept of "digital twins" has become envogue right now, but we've applied this technique to model, test and audit complex software systems with great industrial success for a number of years.
+The concept of "digital twins" has become *en vogue* right now, but we've applied this technique to model, test and audit complex software systems with great industrial success for a number of years.
 Moreover, with Imandra's formal methods features we provide the ultimate "shift left" methodology.
 Here is a typical workflow once you encode the requirements as an Imandra model:

 1. Verify their compliance with requirements and regulations
 2. Use them to rigorously test the implementations before release into production